 - 1 tsp avocado oil (or any other)

 - 1/2 tsp coriander powder

 - 1/4 tsp cayenne pepper* (sub with red chili powder)

 - 1 tsp green chili** (sub with jalapeno pepper, minced)

 - 1 tsp ginger (fresh, grated)

 - 1/2 cup water

 - 1/4 tsp sea salt*** (or any other)

 - 2 tbsp jaggery (powdered, can sub with brown sugar)

-Once the whole-spice sputtering slows down (please make sure not to burn the spices), add grated ginger, coriander powder, green chillies, and turmeric.
+- Once the whole-spice sputtering slows down (please make sure not to burn the spices), add grated ginger, coriander powder, green chilies, and turmeric.
 Stir for a few seconds.